Loss and decoherence at the quantum Hall - superconductor interface

-Before moving forward, we summarize the main findings of the two preceding sections.
-The oscillation amplitude of $P_{eh}$ decays exponentially with increasing temperature, $\sigma(P_{eh})=\sigma_0\exp\left(-T/T_0(L)\right)$.
-Meanwhile, the zero-temperature amplitude $\sigma_0$ combines two trends, namely an exponential decay over several Tesla and strong fluctuations on the scale of tens of mT due to vortex rearrangements: $\sigma_0=A(\{\textbf{r}_{vortex}\})\exp\left(-B/B_0(L)\right)$.
-Both decay rates $B_0$ and $T_0$ decreases with $L$.
-Importantly, $B_0$ is mostly independent of $T$, and $T_0$ is mostly independent of $B$ (see Fig.~2b), which suggests that different mechanisms are responsible for the $B$ and $T$ dependencies.
-Combining them together, we obtain
+{To summarize the observed trends, we can write where prefactor $A$ represents fluctuations on the scale of a few mT due to vortex rearrangements.
+Importantly the decay rate $B_0$ is mostly independent of $T$, and $T_0$ is mostly independent of $B$ (see Fig.~2b), which supports our assertion that different mechanisms are responsible for the $B$ and $T$ dependencies.}